Exact PPS Sampling with Bounded Sample Size: Algorithmic Runtime

 \begin{proof} First observe that the execution of the \textsc{Union} operator in line~\ref{ln:unionLpTp} is a constant-time operation that involves (potentially) adding the single element in $T'$ to the current latent sample $L'$.
 Similarly, all of the other steps in EB-PPS are constant time operations, except for the \textsc{Downsample} operation.

 For \textsc{Downsample}, note that if, as in line~\ref{ln:downsampEWS2} of EB-PPS, a latent sample with $C=1$ is downsampled to a new latent size $C'\le 1$, then either the algorithm immediately returns the original latent sample in line~\ref{ln:noDown} or executes a single swap in line~\ref{ln:swap0}, so that the call to \textsc{Downsample} has an $O(1)$ cost.
 In general, the only steps in \textsc{Downsample} that are not $O(1)$ operations are the executions of the \textsc{Sample} operator in lines~\ref{ln:swapA} and \ref{ln:smpl}.
-To analyze these costs, denote by $d$ the number of elements of $A$ that are discarded during a call to $\textsc{Sample}(A,m)$.
-We can use the shuffle algorithm of Fisher and Yates as implemented by \citet{Durstenfeld64} to move all of the items not retained in the sample to the rightmost positions of the array that stores the elements of $A$; these elements can then be overwritten in subsequent steps.
-The Fisher-Yates shuffle requires $d$ swaps, so that the overall cost of executing \textsc{Downsample} is $O(d)$.
+To analyze these costs, denote by $d$ the number of elements of $A$ discarded during a call to $\textsc{Sample}(A,m)$.
+We can implement \textsc{Sample} by storing the elements of $A$ in an array and adapting the algorithm of Fisher and Yates as implemented by \citet{Durstenfeld64} for randomly shuffling an array in a single pass.
+In a sequence of steps, the algorithm decrements a pointer~$i$ from $\textsc{Length}(A)$ down to 2.
+At each step, a random index $j$ is uniformly selected from $\{1,2,\ldots,i\}$, and elements $A[i]$ and $A[j]$ are swapped.
+In our setting, we can stop the algorithm after $d$ steps and view the $d$ rightmost elements of $A$ as the elements to be discarded; these elements can then be overwritten in subsequent steps.
+Thus we require $d$ swaps to execute \textsc{Sample}, so that the overall cost of executing \textsc{Downsample} is $O(d)$.

 Thus, in EB-PPS, the downsampling operation in line~\ref{ln:downsampEWS2} of Algorithm~\ref{alg:EWbound} has cost $O(1)$ as discussed above, and the cost incurred in line~\ref{ln:downsampEWS1} is $O(d_i)$, where $d_i$ is the number of elements discarded from the latent sample when processing item $x_i$.
 Thus the total cost of processing items $x_1,\ldots,x_t$ is $O(D_t)$, where $D_t=\sum_{i=1}^t d_i$.
 The number of elements discarded from the latent sample is bounded by the number of elements inserted into the latent sample.
 Since at most one element is inserted per item scanned, we have $O(D_t)=O(t)$, and the desired result follows. \end{proof}